 |All Packs (including Kids & Docos)||$104||Nickelodeon, Cartoon Network, National Geographic, Discovery Channel||Running Man Animation S2, Danger Force, Ricky Zoom S1, Grant, Demolition Down Under S2|

 Netflix is available on a huge range of devices, which means there are multiple ways to watch.
 You can stream on PCs/Macs, mobile devices, gaming consoles, a huge variety of streaming devices – name your gadget and Netflix likely has an app for it that ensures a smooth experience.
 However, the number of the devices you can watch on simultaneously varies depending on your chosen plan.
 So if you have a basic subscription, you can only watch on one device at a time.
 A standard subscription allows you to stream on two devices at the same time, and the premium option bumps that number to four.

-Since its launch, Foxtel Now is available on PCs/Macs, mobile devices, Telstra TV, and Chromecast.
-You can still use the former Foxtel Play app to stream on game consoles and selected smart TVs, but Foxtel promises to add the Foxtel Now app to those devices as well ASAP.
+Foxtel Now is available on PCs/Macs, mobile devices, Telstra TV, and Chromecast as well as major-brand smart TVs.
+You can still use the legacy Foxtel Play app to stream on older game consoles and smart TVs.
 HD streaming is now available, which is huge, since users used to complain about Foxtel Play’s SD limitations in the past.
 You need a minimum speed of 3Mbps to enjoy standard definition streams and a minimum speed of 7Mbps for HD content.

 For more details on recommended broadband speeds, check out this article on SVoD data usage.